nmstate/nmstate.github.io/devel/yaml_api.md

    holding the specified interface name.
  * `mac-address`: Specified configuration is applied to interface holding the specified MAC address.
+ * `pci-address`: Specified configuration is applied to interface holding the specified PCI address.

 #### MAC Address